 Step 1: Pre-entry assessment

 Applicants must have a pre-assessment with the program area to identify pre-entry courses and have their work experience reviewed and assessed prior to applying.
-Please contact the Program Assistant at 604-432-8644 or email@example.com to make arrangements.
+Please email your documents to the Program Coordinator at firstname.lastname@example.org.

 You can apply once you have completed any necessary pre-entry courses.
 A completed pre-entry assessment document from the program area must be uploaded with your application.